 We're in York for our hidden green space this month, on a great walk and cycle route heading south of the city

 At Move the Masses HQ we’re always keen to find new green spaces to explore.
 If you know of a spot near you let us know, we’d love to hear about new places!

 This walking and cycling spot is a great favourite for our volunteers and staff.
 This is the fourteenth blog in our series – check out the others here.
 Don’t forget to let us know if you visit anywhere new as a result – we always love to hear from you!
 Likewise, if you have anywhere you think others should know about, please get in touch and we’ll feature it soon: email@example.com

 The paths are tarmac and relatively flat so are accessible for wheelchair users and pushchairs, some of the entry points to the route have steep ramps or steps.

 There are lots of great spots for refreshments and toilet breaks along the route, including Brunswick Nursery and lots of pubs.

 Check out the map of the route with pubs marked here.

 Did you know…

-The woodland is maintained by the Woodland Trust.
-You can find more information about the site here, including lots of information about the different wildlife.
+The route is maintained by the Sustrans.
+You can find more information about the route here, including a map of the route.
 Don’t forget, if you decide to visit as a result of this article, please take a photo and let us know!